 Her engine was one of the most efficient on the water, and in June 1835 she made the 180 miles between New York and Providence in 12 hours, 14 minutes.

 Steamboats had a tendency to catch fire, and in 1838 the U.S. Congress created the Steamboat Inspection Service.
-It wasn't up to the task.
-The SIS didn't discover that the SS Lexington's boiler had been converted improperly and burned too hot for the smokestack's casing.
+It couldn’t handle the task.
+The SIS didn’t discover the improper conversion of the SS Lexington’s boiler, or that it burned too hot for the smokestack’s casing.

 A steamboat historian wrote that ‘when she was pressed hard, the roar of the fires could be heard all over the boat and at each revolution of the wheels she trembled from stem to stern.’

 The crew of the SS Lexington shoveled extra coal into the boiler that night because of the rough seas.
 She was carrying 150 bales of cotton along with the passengers and crew.
 She left the dock at 4 p.m.
 Halfway to Stonington, the casings on the overheated smokestack ignited, and the fire spread to the cotton.
 Instead of putting out the fire immediately, crewmen went to check the engine first.

 The rope that controlled the rudder burned through and the engine stopped.
 The steamer drifted away from land.
 Tragically, the sloop Improvement was less than 5 miles away and never came to the SS Lexington’s aid.
 The captain later explained that he was on a schedule and didn’t want to be late.

 Only about 20 passengers could find lifeboats.
 The first lifeboat was sucked into the paddlewheel, killing all aboard.
 The remaining two lifeboats were lowered into the water stern first, and they were swamped immediately.